 - Our longest-surviving heart transplant recipient has had their new heart for over three decades.

 - Our heart transplant program has a team of highly respected transplant surgeons.

 - In 1985, TGH became the first hospital in Florida to successfully perform a life-saving heart transplant.
-Our transplant program serves, on average, 52 patients each year since 2001, making us the most robust cardiac transplant program in the entire state of Florida and one of the busiest programs in the nation.
+Today, we maintain one of the most robust cardiac transplant programs in the entire state of Florida and one of the busiest programs in the nation.